-Even though many proteins may be separated from plasma and commercialized, some of them are more in demand than others.
+Even though many proteins can be separated from plasma and commercialized, some of them are more in demand than others.
 Those generating the highest demand determine the volume of plasma needed for fractionation.
 By maximizing the volume of plasma fractionated to make each product in adequate quantity, a company can maximize its revenues and profitability.
 Dubbed “plasma economics”, it leads to the concept of “first liter” and “last liter” (or “marginal liter”) of the plasma fractionated by a company.

-In practice, the “last liter” is determined by their demand for IgG by company because it is the product with the most demand relative to production volumes.
+In practice, the “last liter” is determined by the demand for IgG by company because it is the product with the most demand relative to production volumes.
 Albumin is often still in demand at this fractionation level, leading the companies to sell two “last liter” products; IgG and albumin, though the revenue from albumin is much less than the revenue from IgG.
-Many companies opt for the “two last liters” is caused by the fact that the revenue from selling just one product (albumin or IgG) is insufficient to cover their cost of collecting and fractionating plasma or lead to unacceptably low profit levels.
+Many companies opt for the “two last liters” strategy because the revenues from only one product (albumin or IgG) do not suffice to cover their cost of collecting and fractionating plasma or lead to unacceptably low profit levels.